Syed-Nayeem77/Infrastructure-as-Code-template-to-deploy-ML-model-on-AWS-SageMaker/README.md

-IaC Template for ML Deployment (Terraform + AWS SageMaker)
+“Infrastructure as Code template to deploy ML model on AWS SageMaker”(Terraform + AWS SageMaker)

 This project provides a ready-to-use Infrastructure as Code (IaC) template using Terraform to deploy a machine learning model to Amazon
 SageMaker.
 It automates: